mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 The targets of the default bundle have changed.
 The exact versions will be pinned on release from the browserslist query `"> 0.5%, last 2 versions, Firefox ESR, not dead, not IE 11, maintained node versions"`.

-The default bundle in v5 supports the following minimum versions:
+The default bundle supports the following minimum versions:

 <!-- #stable-snapshot -->